gin-gonic/gin/docs/doc.md

 ### Only Bind Query String

 `ShouldBindQuery` function only binds the query params and not the post data.
-See the [detail information](https://github.com/gin-gonic/gin/issues/742#issuecomment-315953017).
+See the [detailed information](https://github.com/gin-gonic/gin/issues/742#issuecomment-315953017).

 ```go
 package main